-Sadly, no. The £9000 per year you will owe back will be added to another loan you will need to take out to pay for your living expenses – rent, food, entertainment, clothes etc. These loans are means tested, with the maximum of £3250 per term available to students with a household income of less than £25,000.
-If you parent/s earn up to £42,000 you are still eligible for something but more than that, your loan capacity will be reduced and your parents are expected to pay your way to a greater extent.
+Sadly, no. The £9250 per year you will owe back will be added to another loan you will need to take out to pay for your living expenses – rent, food, entertainment, clothes etc. More information about these loans can be found here.

 It depends on how much you are earning after you graduate.
 If you pass the threshold £27,295 (annual income), you are required to pay 9% of your earnings.
 However, many people earning over that amount will still not pay the full amount within 30 years.
 After 30 years, the loan is written off.